gbif/ipt/DwCAHowToGuide.md

 ***Assumption: Your data are already stored as a CSV/Tab text file, or in one of the supported relational database management systems (MySQL, PostgreSQL, Microsoft SQL Server, Oracle, Sybase).
 Preferably, you are already using Darwin Core terms as column names, although this is not compulsory.***

-The Integrated Publishing Toolkit (IPT) is GBIF’s flagship tool for publishing Darwin Core Archives.
+The Integrated Publishing Toolkit (IPT) is GBIF’s flagship tool for publishing DwC-As.
 There are two configuration options available.

 1. You can install and host a local version of the IPT at your home institution.
 2. You can access a hosted instance of an IPT at a GBIF-endorsed Data Hosting Centre and publish your data there: